Open 8am-5pm Monday to Friday

 • If pH is low (<6.0), apply lime based on the buffer pH guidance.

-• If phosphorus or potassium is low, apply a fertilizer with those nutrients.
+• If phosphorus or potassium is low, apply amendments containing those nutrients.

-• If levels are high, skip the fertilizer for that nutrient to avoid runoff.
+• If levels are high, skip adding those nutrients to avoid runoff.

-One of the biggest mistakes I see is picking fertilizer based on brand, not what your lawn actually needs.
+One of the biggest mistakes I see is picking products based on brand, not what your lawn actually needs.

-• Follow N-P-K Ratios: Match the nutrients your soil test recommends.
+• Follow Nutrient Ratios: Match the nutrients your soil test recommends.

-• Use Slow-Release Nitrogen: Safer for lawns and the environment.
+• Use Slow-Release Options: Safer for lawns and the environment.

 • Apply at the Right Time: Early spring and fall for cool-season grasses; late spring for warm-season.